This article was originally published in December 2017.

 As the economy slows down, NOI declines and buyers dial back their growth assumptions, resulting in a smaller numerator and larger denominator in the valuation formula.
 The years following the 2008 recession witnessed cap rate expansion due to both credit risk, driving expected returns higher, and a dim outlook for NOI growth.
 Rising cap rates and depressed NOI created a situation of unprecedented value destruction.
 But it also created one of the greatest buying opportunities in the past 20 years.
 Over the ensuing decade, actual growth exceeded expected growth by a large margin and credit risk diminished.

-Property cap rates are also impacted by other variables such as lease duration, discounts to replacement cost, geography, and credit.
+Variables such as lease duration, discounts to replacement cost, geography and credit can impact cap rates.
 Longer lease durations generally command lower cap rates because uninterrupted cash flows tend to behave more like a long-term bond.
 Tenants with higher credit quality will drive rates lower, as will properties with high barriers to entry selling at or below replacement cost.
-In both cases, the income stream is likely to experience growth during the hold period.
+In both of those cases, the income stream is likely to grow during the hold period.
 Conversely, properties with above-market rents valued far in excess of replacement cost are likely to command higher cap rates, as the cash flow would be difficult to replicate when the lease expires.

 Mitigating Cap Rate Risk

-There is no way to know for certain where cap rates are going in the future but the risk to any real estate investment is that they are higher when you sell than when you buy.
+There is no way to know for certain where cap rates are going.
+But the risk to any real estate investment is that they are higher when you sell than when you buy.
 We counter this risk in two ways.
 First, we add value to every property we acquire with the intention of growing NOI by more than 25% during our hold period.
 Second, we drift cap rates higher throughout our hold period when we underwrite a new deal.

-Increasing cap rates throughout the hold period is considered best practices in underwriting and a way we build in downside protection.
+Increasing cap rates throughout the hold period is considered a best practice in underwriting.
+And it’s how we build in downside protection.
 For example, if market cap rates for stabilized properties are 5% today, then we use a cap rate from 5.5% to 6%, depending on our hold period, to determine our terminal value.
 Beware of any real estate investments that calculate terminal value using cap rates at or below today’s rates.